anakiebn/Profiler/README.md

 # Profiler

 I call it the Profiler because it scrapes any digital data about someone and performs all the background checks automatically to build a profile.
-It's aim is to produce results with 90+ percent accuracy, such as phone numbers, addresses and work status.
+Its aim is to produce results with 90+ percent accuracy, such as phone numbers, addresses and work status.
 It could be dangerous, so use it cautiously.
 However, I don't consider it unethical, as all the data it could ever find was exposed by the user to the internet in the first place; all it does is organize it.

 # Progress...